-Photo Credit: Simon Horsburgh
+Photo Credit: Gregoire Dubois

 The Conservation Standards (CS) are a widely adopted set of principles and practices that bring together common concepts, approaches, and terminology for conservation project design, management, and monitoring.
 Developed by the Conservation Measures Partnership and regularly updated in collaboration with the broader community, this open-source, strategic process helps conservation teams achieve lasting impact.

-About Conservation Standards (CS)
+About the Conservation Standards

 The Conservation Standards is the product of inputs, field tests, and discussions among members of the Conservation Measures Partnership (CMP), which has final editorial authority over the Conservation Standards.
 Substantial input was also provided by members of the Conservation Coaches Network (CCNet) and other CMP partners.